metal-stack-cloud/cli/docs/metal_audit_describe.md

 ```
   -h, --help            help for describe
+      --phase string    the audit trace phase.
       --prettify-body   attempts to interpret the body as json and prettifies it.
+      --tenant string   tenant of the audit trace.
 ```

 ### Options inherited from parent commands